cnp3/ebook/protocols/tcp.rst

    Detecting isolated segment losses

 As shown above, when an isolated segment is lost the sender receives several `duplicate acknowledgments` since the TCP receiver immediately sends a pure acknowledgment when it receives an out-of-sequence segment.
 A duplicate acknowledgment is an acknowledgment that contains the same `acknowledgment number` as a previous segment.
 A single duplicate acknowledgment does not necessarily imply that a segment was lost, as a simple reordering of the segments may cause duplicate acknowledgments as well.
 Measurements  [Paxson99]_ have shown that segment reordering is frequent in the Internet.
 Based on these observations, the `fast retransmit` heuristic has been included in most TCP implementations.
-It can be implemented as follows :
+It can be implemented as follows.

 .. code-block:: python

     ack arrival:
-       if tcp.ack==snd.una:    # duplicate acknowledgment
+        if tcp.ack == snd.una:  # duplicate acknowledgment
-       	  dupacks++
+            dupacks += 1
-	  if dupacks==3:
+            if dupacks == 3:
                 retransmit segment(snd.una)
         else:
-	  dupacks=0
+            dupacks = 0
             # process acknowledgment

 This heuristic requires an additional variable in the TCB (`dupacks`).
 Most implementations set the default number of duplicate acknowledgments that trigger a retransmission to 3.
 It is now part of the standard TCP specification :rfc:`2581`.
 The `fast retransmit` heuristic improves the TCP performance provided that isolated segments are lost and the current window is large enough to allow the sender to send three duplicate acknowledgments.